thoriqakbar0/ship-llm/README.md

-# Hurry: Confidently ship on a Friday with a clean LLM interface
+# Hurry AI: Confidently ship on a Friday with a clean LLM interface

 Hurry is a Python library that simplifies working with Large Language Models (LLMs) by providing a clean, predictable, and type-safe interface.
 It's designed to make LLM interactions faster and more efficient, allowing developers to confidently ship their AI-powered applications.